 The first album recorded in the tower was Frank Sinatra Conducts Tone Poems of Color.
 Between 1954-1962, Frank Sinatra made 19 albums with Capitol with arrangers Axel Stordahl and Nelson Riddle.
 One of his most acclaimed was In the Wee Small Hours.

-In 1957 EMI merged their Angel Records (know for classical music) with Capitol in 1957 and continued to record memorable classics by various orchestras including: William Steinberg and the Pittsburgh Symphony Orchestra, Leopold Stokowski and the Los Angeles Philharmonic Orchestra, and Sir Thomas Beecham and the Royal Philharmonic Orchestra, among many others.
+In 1957 EMI merged their Angel Records (known for classical music) with Capitol in 1957 and continued to record memorable classics by various orchestras including: William Steinberg and the Pittsburgh Symphony Orchestra, Leopold Stokowski and the Los Angeles Philharmonic Orchestra, and Sir Thomas Beecham and the Royal Philharmonic Orchestra, among many others.

 Capitol Records also released some of the most notable original cast albums and motion picture soundtrack albums ever made.
 Between 1955 and 1956, they released the soundtrack albums of Rodgers and Hammerstein musicals, Oklahoma!, Carousel, and The King and I on mono.
 Then in 1958 they re-released the three soundtracks in stereo which became best sellers all over again.
 Another big seller was the original cast album of The Music Man which was released in 1957 and the company continued with musical soundtracks throughout the sixties.